macpan-workshop

 Stratification-->Exploration;

-The final stratification step will increase model complexity, which has both advantages and disadvantages.
+The stratification step will increase model complexity, which has both advantages and disadvantages.
 Therefore, complexity will tend to increase as a modelling project iterates through the cycle.
 Starting with a simple model will help ensure that the project converges on an appropriate level of complexity.
 Sometimes it is worth resetting the cycle by starting again with a simpler model.

 Objectives